 Now its time to trim our cedar planter box:

 This can be done in many different ways.
 I chose to use some trim I had cut down on the table saw, just using up some scrap wood that we had.
 I also wanted to make it easy and did not use and miter angles to add the trim.

 The top pieces were put on first, and then the bottom pieces of trim.

 For the top, I installed the two 18 inch long and 12 and 5/8, making sure they all overlapped 3/4 of an inch over the side of the planter.
 For these, I used my battery powered nail gun.
 This thing is such a great tool to have, was very affordable and makes these kinds of projects so easy!
 Plus there is no need for a compressor.

-I used a smaller trim for the base of the planters.
+We used a smaller trim for the base of the planters.

 I did the same thing, and sandwiched the trim instead of cutting those impossible angles.
 I think it looks better anyways.
 These are a rustic planter.
 Plus, those angles are not my strong suit.